Learning Interpretable Microscopic Features of Tumor by Multi-task Adversarial CNNs To Improve Generalization: Methods

-The experiments focus on the integration of four desired and one undesired target with multiple combinations.
+The experiments focus on the integration of four desired and one undesired targets with multiple combinations.
 The auxiliary targets relate to the main task, being important diagnostic features.
 We expect that learning of these desired features will improve the solution robustness and generalization of the model.
 Discarding the undesired targets may improve the invariance of the learned features to confounding factors.
 The Nottingham Histologic Grading (NHG) of breast tissue identifies the key diagnostic features for breast cancer \citep{bloom1957histological}.
 By analyzing this we derived the desired and undesired features that are illustrated in Figure~\ref{fig:extra-targets}.
 From this set, we retain cancer indicators at the nuclear level, since the input images are at the highest magnification.
-We model the variations of the nuclei size, appearance (e.g. irregular, heterogeneous texture) and density shown in Figure~\ref{fig:extra-targets} as real-valued variables.
-Because of the heterogeneity of the data, we also guide the network training to discard information about staining and tissue representation differences in the images.
-The processing center of the slides is modeled as an undesired target, encouraging feature invariance to staining and acquisition differences. {}
+We model the variations of the nuclei size, appearance (e.g. irregular, heterogeneous texture) and density shown in Figure~\ref{fig:extra-targets} as real-valued variables. { Because of the heterogeneity of the data, we also guide the network training to discard information about the image acquisition center, which is modeled as an undesired target.
+The staining variability constitutes part of the shift, as differences are visible by the naked eye as shown in Figure~\ref{fig:shift}.
+The staining variability, however, is only one of the components that contribute to creating the distributional shift among centers.
+Within the domain shift, other sources of variability further enhance the heterogeneity of the data, e.g. tissue fixation times, processing temperature and scanner resolution.
+These factors vary across institutions and jointly contribute to the distributional shifts observed among centers\footnote{For this reason, the staining normalization during preprocessing does not interfere with detecting the acquisition site.}. } {}